fireflyprotocol/bluefin-client-python-sui/README.md

 </div>

-Python Client for the Firefly Exchange API and Smart Contracts.
+Python Client for the Firefly Exchange API and Smart Contracts for SUI.
 ​

 ### Install